 3. The terms and conditions of this Agreement shall also be automatically applicable to any classification that is accreted to the unit covered by this Agreement during its term.
-This Agreement shall not automatically extend to bargaining units for which the Union has established a representative status through affiliations or service agreements.
-Upon request of the Union, the City will meet and confer concerning proposed changes to the bargaining units.
+This Agreement shall not automatically extend to bargaining units for which the Unions have established a representative status through affiliations or service agreements.
+Upon request of a Union, the City will meet and confer concerning proposed changes to bargaining units.